Catherine Pettman donated 2020-03-15 08:49:48 +1100

 You will receive a receipt from paypal that the payment has been made.
 WAT will email you an invoice once we have received confirmation that the funds have been received.

 Cheers!
-Any problems, please contact us on 6223 8344 or email firstname.lastname@example.orgDonate
+Any problems, please contact us on 6223 8344 or email [email protected]Donate

 Catherine Pettman is a creative producer working across documentary, drama and live events.
-After training as an actor at the Victorian College of the Arts, Catherine took on a variety of production roles in everything from TVCs to music videos, from short films to educational videos, before making the leap to full-time producing.
-In 2015 she co-founded Rummin Productions with Cinematographer Matthew Newton.
-Catherine has a particular interest in environmental and social themes, and her work is often about communicating the beauty and complex history of her home, Tasmania, to national audiences and to the world.
+After training as an actor at the Victorian College of the Arts, Catherine took on a variety of production roles before making the leap to full-time producing.
+In 2015 she founded RUMMIN Productions based in Hobart where her work has a particular focus in environmental and social themes.